-R v KK, AM & Ors [St Albans] – ‘Joint-junior’ for counsel of two defendants in multihanded conspiracy to rob; conducted analysis of extensive digital evidence.
+R v KK, AM & Ors [St Albans] – ‘Joint-junior’, led by Pauline Thompson and Jeffrey Israel, for counsel of two defendants in multihanded conspiracy to rob; conducted analysis of extensive digital evidence.

 R v MC [Southwark] – Conducted extensive case analysis and media research in a high-profile historic sex abuse matter.
 Designed and operated the resulting multimedi presentation in an abuse of process application by Sarah Forshaw QC before the Recorder of Westminster, HHJ McCreath.

 R v CB [St. Albans] – Represented a defendant in a four-day, multi-handed ‘driving test impersonation’ fraud conspiracy trial.
 Conviction by a 10-2 majority.

 R v TC [Medway] – Detailed cross-examination of key witness across 9,000 pages of digital evidence led to a successful submission of no case on two harassment charges.